nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210623 Day76
+Started using Black for formatting.
+Should've picked one earlier
+Also, if you set your default git difftool to VSCode you can stage and commit selected parts of your code

 ### 20210621-22 Day74-75
 Added some GET methods to the endpoints
 Also looking into gitx (a tool that allows individual lines to be commited)